-On April 15, 2015, we acquired 70% of the outstanding shares of Exagroup.
+On April 15, 2015, we acquired 70% of the outstanding shares of Exagroup SAS.
 The remaining 30% is considered a redeemable noncontrolling equity interest, as it is redeemable in the future and not solely within our control.
 The Exagroup noncontrolling interest, redeemable at a fixed amount of €39,000, was recorded at its fair value as of the acquisition date and will be adjusted to its redemption value on a periodic basis, if that amount exceeds its carrying value.
-During the year ended ended June 30, 2016, the losses attributable to the noncontrolling interest, primarily due to the goodwill impairment loss as discussed in Note 9, reduced the carrying value below the fixed redemption amount.
+During the year ended June 30, 2016, the losses attributable to the noncontrolling interest, primarily due to the goodwill impairment loss as discussed in Note 8, reduced the carrying value below the fixed redemption amount.
 We recorded an adjustment of \$7,025 to increase the carrying value to the fixed redemption amount, which offset the net loss attributable to noncontrolling interest during the year ended June 30, 2016.
+As of June 30, 2017, the redemption value was less than the carrying value, and therefore no adjustment was required.

 On April 3, 2014, we acquired 97% of the outstanding corporate capital of Pixartprinting S.p.A.
-The remaining 3% is considered a redeemable noncontrolling equity interest, as it is redeemable for cash based on future financial results and not solely within our control.
-The redeemable noncontrolling interest was recorded at its fair value as of the acquisition date and will be adjusted to its redemption value on a periodic basis, with an offset to retained earnings, if that amount exceeds its carrying value.
+The remaining 3% was considered a redeemable noncontrolling equity interest, as it was redeemable for cash based on financial results and was not solely within our control.
 During year ended June 30, 2016, we increased the carrying amount of the redeemable noncontrolling interest by \$5,879 to reflect the estimated redemption value as of June 30, 2016.
 As the formulaic redemption value exceeded the fair value of noncontrolling interest as of June 30, 2016, \$960 of the accretion was recorded as an offset to the net loss attributable to noncontrolling interest with the remaining accretion of \$4,919 recorded to retained earnings.
+During fiscal 2017, we purchased the remaining equity interest for €10,406 (\$10,947 based on the exchange rate as of the redemption date).